mochi-hpc/mofka/docs/usage/producer.rst

 Applications that need to produce events into one or more topics will need to create a :code:`Producer` instance.
 This object is an interface to produce events into a designated topic.
-It will internally run the Validator, Partition selector, and Serializer on the events it is being passed to validate the event's metadata and data, select a destination partition for each event, and serialize the event's metadata into batches aimed at the same partition.
+It will internally run the validator, partition selector, and serializer on the events it is being passed to validate the event's metadata and data, select a destination partition for each event, and serialize the event's metadata into batches aimed at the same partition.